Raxvis/nativemodels/README.md

 const data = model({ nested: { faa: 'bar' } });
 // => throw new Error(`Property: 'faa' is not defined in the schema`);
 ```

+## createModel context

+A third parameter can be passed in to createModel.
+This is called context and should not be used unless absolutely required.
+If a schema relies on it, you will have the potential to throw errors inside your computed functions which will make debugging difficult.

+**WARNING: Use context at your own risk**

+The use case for context is if you want to pass items to a computed field that normally wouldn't be accessible to the schema.
+Things such as a database connector, or variables unrelated to the model.
+This allows you to keep from litering the global space with variables that you might use in computed functions.